Field choice problem in persistent homology: Introduction

-Normally, we choose $\Bbbk$ as one of $\R, \mathbb{Q}$, and $\Zint_p$ for a prime $p$. $\Zint_2$ is most often used since it is amenable to a fast algorithm and an intuitive interpretation.
+Normally, we choose $\Bbbk$ as one of $\R, \mathbb{Q}$, and $\Zint_p = \Zint/p\Zint$ for a prime $p$. $\Zint_2$ is most often used since it is amenable to a fast algorithm and an intuitive interpretation.
 Here we face the problem of the choice of $\Bbbk$.
 If any $\Bbbk$ gives the same PD, there is no problem.
 However, this is not practical, because the dimensions of homology vector spaces for the same topological space are different when the $\Zint$-homology group of the space has non-zero torsion.
 If a Klein bottle appears in a filtration, the PDs for $\Bbbk = \Zint_2$ and $\Bbbk = \R$ are clearly different.
-For analysis of persistent homology with torsions, \cite{BJDMC} proposed an efficient algorithm to compute PD for multiple coefficient fields by utilizing the Chinese remainder theorem.
-Then, the following questions naturally arise. \begin{itemize} \item What condition ensures the independence of the choice of the field $\Bbbk$? \item Is there an efficient algorithm to check the above condition? \item How often does $D_q(\X; \Bbbk)$ change as the field changes $\Bbbk$? \item When $D_q(\X; \Bbbk)$ changes depending of the choice of $\Bbbk$, how does $D_q(\X; \Bbbk)$ change? \end{itemize} In this paper, we offer complete answers for the first and second questions, and partial answers for the third and fourth questions.
+For analysis of persistent homology with torsions, Boissonnat and Maria \cite{BJDMC} proposed an efficient algorithm to compute PD for multiple coefficient fields by utilizing the Chinese remainder theorem.
+Then, the following questions naturally arise. \begin{itemize} \item What condition ensures the independence of the choice of the field $\Bbbk$? \item If there is such a condition, is there an efficient algorithm to check it? \item How often does $D_q(\X; \Bbbk)$ change as the field $\Bbbk$ changes? \item When $D_q(\X; \Bbbk)$ changes depending on the choice of $\Bbbk$, how does $D_q(\X; \Bbbk)$ change? \end{itemize} In this paper, we offer complete answers for the first and second questions, and partial answers for the third and fourth questions.